-University Student Housing has The West Village, apartment-style residence hall offering one-bedroom, two-bedroom and four-bedroom units.
+University Student Housing has The West Village, apartment-style residence hall offering one-bedroom, two-bedroom, and four-bedroom units.
 Students over 21 years of age may live in West Village B (West Village Graduate), and students of sophomore or higher classification may live in West Village A (West Village Upperclass).
 Amenities include washers and dryers in the one-bedroom and two-bedroom apartments, and limitless laundry lounges with free WiFi for the four-bedroom apartments.

 Domestic graduate students in degree-seeking programs may be eligible for federal/state financial aid.
-Please contact Student Financial Aid office, located in West Hall Room 310, for more information.
+Please contact the Student Financial Aid office, located in West Hall Room 310, for more information.
 They may be reached by telephone at (806) 742-3681, and their website is located here: www.financialaid.ttu.edu.

 Additionally, we encourage you to contact your academic department for information about teaching/research assistantships and scholarships if you have not already done so.

 If you plan to park on campus, you will need to purchase a parking permit from University Parking Services, located in the Administrative Support Center in Room 145.
 They may be reached by telephone at (806) 742-3811, and their website is located here: www.parking.ttu.edu.

 On-campus bus service is provided by Citibus, Lubbock's public bus system.
 These buses stop at several locations on both the university campus and Texas Tech University Health Sciences Center's campus.
 Additionally, students with valid student ID cards are able to ride Citibus off-campus for free.
 For additional information on Citibus services and routes, please call (806) 742-2000 or visit their website here: www.citibus.com.